soysob04/soysob04/README.md

-- 👋 Hi, I’m @soysob04
+- 👋 Hi, I’m soysob
-- 👀 I’m interested in ...
+- 👀 I’m interested in code
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning progaming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me maill me ! soysob.5948@gmail.com

 <!---
 soysob04/soysob04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.